PeterGora/Calc/README.md

-# taxCalc
+# Calc
-Canadian tax bracket calculator 2020
+Simple calculator using Python with Tkinter